robosense2025/track5/README.md

 --eval_all
 ```

 Once testing completes, you will find a `result.pkl` file in your output directory.
-This file is your submission payload for the leaderboard.
+Please compress the file directly to `result.zip`  and this file is your submission payload for the leaderboard.

 &ensp;
 &ensp;